 It's often the case that, once a relationship has broken down irretrievably, one partner may wish to return to their home country, taking the children with them.

 Naturally, this can create a very difficult situation, where one parent can feel trapped in a foreign country, while the other fears losing access to their children forever.
 In either case, the needs of the child or children need to come first, which is the main concern when issues like these arise.

 Can I prevent child abduction from occurring?

-While our family law experts often recommend that a court order be sought only when routes such as mediation have failed, the prevention of child abduction is one area in which pre-emptive action may be called for.
+While our child abduction lawyers often recommend that a court order be sought only when routes such as mediation have failed, the prevention of child abduction is one area in which pre-emptive action may be called for.

 So if you have a child or children in England or Wales and fear that a former partner or spouse wishes to take them abroad to live, it may be possible to seek a in court to pre-empt this possibility, without necessarily notifying the other party first